Viking Sites to Visit in Ireland:

 I had no trouble finding public parking in Waterford; lots are well signed and payment is easy.
 Waterford also has an airport (WAT) and is also accessible by bus and train.
 It’s a very walk-able city as well.

 In the Viking exhibition, you can find a model Viking home, which shows a long, rectangular structure with doorways at each end.
-The fire would be located in the middle of the building with a smoke-hole in the roof to let the smoke escape.
-I believe chimneys would come later with the Normans and multi-story buildings that could no longer use roof smoke-holes.
+A fire would be lit in the middle with a smoke-hole in the roof to let the smoke escape.

 I have not visited this site specifically myself, but I’ve been to other “Living History” museums and they can be fun, especially for families.